ColinYaremko/pong/README.md

 * Reversed the direction so that no matter who scores, the ball will start going to player 1.
 * Addition of a second larger ball.
 * Play Pong-02.wav for the left side paddle collision.
-* Play Pong-04.wav for the wall collision.
+* Play Pong-03.wav for the wall collision.
 * Speed of the paddle movement increase to have the height of the paddle per key press.
 * Increase the speed of the original small ball by rendering it twice.
-* Attempted to create a P2 lazy mode with the "l" keypress where the paddle would increase to full boardheight.
-Had issues where it wouldn't detect the ball collision and the rendering.
-Code left in place as it didn't affect the game play.
-Commented out where gameplay was affected.
+* Creates a "lonely" mode for player 1 and player 2.
+Move the player two paddle to the top of the screen and push the 'l' key.
+The paddle will now be the full height and the game only requires a player one.
+The same can be done if someone wants to use player two.
+Move the player one paddle to the top of the screen and the key 'x' will make the player one paddle the full size.
+Pressing the 'n' key will normalize both paddles.

 ** pong image included (pong image.png)**